Your questions answered - nine common questions about Making Tax Digital for VAT.

 In the long term, the government wants all taxpayers, including businesses, sole traders and landlords, to file all their tax information using MTD-compatible software on a quarterly basis.

-In the short-term, VAT-registered businesses with VAT turnover above £85,000 will have to start using special software to keep their records and submit their VAT returns for VAT periods ending on or after 1 April 2019.
+In the short-term, VAT-registered businesses with VAT turnover above £85,000 are now required to use special software to keep their records and submit their VAT returns for VAT periods ending on or after 1 April 2019.

 2. When does Making Tax Digital start?

-Making Tax Digital is being rolled out gradually and it is starting with VAT.
-From April 2019, most VAT-registered businesses will have to submit their VAT returns every quarter using MTD-compatible software.
+Making Tax Digital is being rolled out gradually and it started with VAT.
+Since April 2019, most VAT-registered businesses have been required to submit their VAT returns every quarter using MTD-compatible software.

 Make sure your business is MTD-compliant with award-winning software for small businesses from FreeAgent.

 It does if you are a VAT-registered business with a turnover above the VAT threshold (currently £85,000).

 If your taxable turnover falls below the threshold after 1 April 2019 you will still have to manage your VAT returns using MTD-compatible software.
 However, this does not apply if you de-register from VAT or if you are exempt from MTD for VAT (see below).